robotframework/robotframework-RFCP-syllabus/Chapter_4_Advanced_Structuring_and_Execution.md

 ## Test|Task Tags and Filtering Execution

+> [!IMPORTANT]
+> LXX Recall the purpose of Test|Task Tags in Robot Framework (K1)

 In Robot Framework, **tags** offer a simple yet powerful mechanism for classifying and controlling the execution of tests|tasks.
 Tags are free-form text labels that can be assigned to tests|tasks to provide metadata, enable flexible test selection, and organize test results.

+Tags are also used to create a statistical summary of the test|task results in the execution protocols.

 **Important Note**: Tags are case-insensitive in Robot Framework but the first appearance of a tag in a test|task is used as the tag name in reports and logs in its current case.

 ### Assigning Tags to Tests|Tasks

+> [!IMPORTANT]
+> LXX Recall the syntax and different ways to assign tags to tests|tasks (K1)

 Tags can be assigned to tests|tasks in several ways: